 Appears in: P90X2 >> P.A.P.
 Upper

 - Start on all fours with a stability ball placed to your right side.
-Lift your right arm to a 3 o’clock position and rest the palm on a stability ball.
+Lift your right arm to a 3 o’clock position and rest your palm on a stability ball.

 - Slowly lower your body until you feel a stretch in the right side of your chest.
 Lift your fingers up and hold them up for one second.
 Then release your fingers down and repeat two more times.